danielalexvega/employeeTracker/README.md

 Employee Tracker is an interface that makes it easy for non-developers to view and interact with information stored in a database.
 This app uses node, inquirer, and MySQL.

+[Click] to see the video of the app being demoed.

 ## Description

 Employee Tracker helps keep track of employees in a company; it let's you view, add, update, and remove employees, roles, and departments, and everything in between.
 Some of the functions at the users finger tips are: